Toronto corridor into the US

 • AI cluster firms.
 Toronto-anchored AI operators inside the Vector Institute ecosystem, foundation-model operators, applied AI firms, and the broader Toronto AI cluster entering US enterprise channels and US institutional capital.

 • Biotech, medtech, and clean tech.
 Toronto-area biotech and medtech operators, Canadian clean-tech firms, and Canadian energy operators with US institutional capital and US enterprise procurement targets.
-Clinical and operating evidence translated into US-procurement-readable form.
+Clinical and operating evidence translated into US-procurement-clear form.

 • Luxury and consumer brands.
 Canadian luxury, athletic, and lifestyle brands entering US wholesale, US direct-to-consumer at scale, and US flagship presence.
 Canadian brand equity rebuilt for US shelf and US enterprise wholesale.